Oracle-Based Multistep Strategy for Solving Polynomial Systems Over Finite Fields and Algebraic Cryptanalysis of the Aradi Cipher: An algebraic attack to based on the multistep strategy

 Indeed, our experiments show that assigning 251 key variables leads to a substantial reduction in the complexity of solving the derived quadratic polynomial systems.
 Only a small fraction of the instances require 252 assignments, and all systems are solved in approximately 30 seconds with a solving degree of two, equal to the input degree.
 This behavior is likely due to the extreme sparsity of the corresponding Macaulay matrices and the fact that these polynomial systems deviate significantly from the semi-regular case.
 Notably, the systems involve around 2000 variables.

 We also experimented with various combinations of the parameters $d_1,d_2$ and $\tau$, but none of these configurations enabled us to obtain tame cases with only 250 key variable evaluations.
-In other words, we identified a structural weakness in the algebraic representation of \Aradi, manifesting as a sharp complexity drop once 251 key variables are fixed.
+In other words, fixing 251 key variables in \Aradi’s symbolic model results in a marked drop in computational effort.